RatiloeLebogangMbonani/RatiloeLebogangMbonani-Portfolio/README.md

 ## 📄 Reflection on Coding My CV in Markdown

-My objective was to learn Markdown syntax and apply it to build a professional CV that could be easily updated and shared online.
+My objective was to learn Markdown syntax and apply it to write a professional CV that could be easily updated and shared online.
 I learned how to use Markdown features such as headings, bullet points,icons, comments and links to organize my CV clearly.
-I found it easy to learn how to code in Markdown and applied these features to create a well-structured document.
+I found it easy to learn how to code in Markdown and applied these features to create a well structured document.
 I successfully created a clean and professional CV that is easy to update and share and this experience helped me understand how GitHub and Markdown work together.

 ---

 ## 🎥 Reflection on Mock Interview Experience

 I recorded a mock interview to simulate a real-world job interview environment.
 I needed to present myself professionally, communicate my skills clearly, and respond confidently to technical and behavioral questions.
-I prepared by selecting one question from each category; behavioral, situational, technical, and general and challenged myself to answer each using the STAR method.
-I recorded myself six times, reviewed each attempt, and improved, body language with each recording until I achieved a recording where I felt confident.
-Through this process, I became more aware of my communication style, body language, and areas where I need improvement.
+I prepared by selecting one question from each category; behavioral, situational, technical, and general and answer each question using the STAR method.
+I recorded myself multiple times, reviewed each attempt, and improved my responses and body language with each recording until I achieved a recording where I felt confident.
+Through this process, I became more aware of my communication style, body language, and confidence levels.
 This experience helped me prepare more effectively for real interviews.

 ---

 ## 🌐 Reflection on Using GitHub Pages

 I wanted to showcase my CV online in a professional and accessible way.
 My task was to deploy my CV using GitHub Pages and ensure it displayed correctly as a web page.
 The challenge I faced while trying to set it up was embedding my mock interview video directly below my CV without redirecting viewer to another site via a link.
-To solve my challenge, I used HTML code inside my CV README Markdown file and added the video to my repository files and in that way, the video displayed directly below my CV.
+To solve my challenge, I used HTML code inside my CV README Markdown file and uploaded the video to my repository files and in that way, the video displayed directly below my CV.
 As a result, I successfully deployed my CV online with the embedded mock interview video.
 This experience improved my understanding of deployment and presenting content on the web.